openstack/diskimage-builder/elements/pypi/README.rst

 index.
 NB: The sort order for these variables is a simple string sort - if you have more than 9 additional mirrors, some care will be needed.

+You can also set the number of retries that occur on failure by setting the DIB\_PIP\_RETRIES environment variable.
+If setting fallback pip mirrors you typically want to set this to 0 to prevent the need to fail multiple times before falling back.

-A typical use of this element is thus: export DIB\_PYPI\_MIRROR\_URL=http://site/pypi/Ubuntu-13.10 export DIB\_PYPI\_MIRROR\_URL\_1=http://site/pypi/ export DIB\_PYPI\_MIRROR\_URL\_2=file:///tmp/pypi
+A typical use of this element is thus: export DIB\_PYPI\_MIRROR\_URL=http://site/pypi/Ubuntu-13.10 export DIB\_PYPI\_MIRROR\_URL\_1=http://site/pypi/ export DIB\_PYPI\_MIRROR\_URL\_2=file:///tmp/pypi export DIB\_PIP\_RETRIES=0

 [devpi-server](https://git.openstack.org/cgit/openstack-infra/pypi-mirro://pypi.python.org/pypi/devpi-server)
 can be useful in making a partial PyPI mirror suitable for building images.
 For